LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Design and Optimization

 \subsection{A Dataflow Architecture with Task-level Parallelism}

-To improve the performance and reduce latency, our previous designs~\cite{que2022aicas, que2022optimizing} partition the entire network into multiple sub-layers and utilize a dataflow architecture with task-level parallelism~\cite{blott2018finn, zhang2020dnnexplorer}.
+To improve performance and reduce latency, our previous designs~\cite{que2022aicas, que2022optimizing} partition the entire network into multiple sub-layers and utilize a dataflow architecture with task-level parallelism~\cite{blott2018finn, zhang2020dnnexplorer}.
 All the sub-layers are mapped on-chip, with each one as a task within a coarse-grained pipeline, allowing simultaneous execution.
 These tasks run as soon as their inputs become valid, thereby enabling efficient data flow between them.
 Ping-pong buffers are used as the channels between various tasks.
 Signals indicating when the buffers are full or empty are used for handshaking. \figref{fig:dataflow} shows the sub-layers (tasks) within in the GNN network, with blocks representing task operations and arrows representing data flow between tasks.
-The partitioning rule is based on the primary operations within the GNN network, as presented in Fig~\ref{fig:sys}.
+The partitioning rule is based on the primary operations within the GNN network, as presented in Fig.~\ref{fig:sys}.

 In addition, we implement dedicated optimizations, categorizing them into two classes: intra-task and inter-task optimizations.
 Given that each task operates independently, dedicated intra-task optimizations can be applied to each task, such as exploiting outer-product based MMM (discussed in Section~\ref{sec:outer_mmm}) and structured sparsity of adjacency matrices (discussed in Section~\ref{sec:sparsity}).
-Moreover, inter-task optimizations are also introduced to refine multiple tasks and their interactions, such as column-major order representation (discussed in Section~\ref{sec:cm}) to increase the spatial locality of intermediate results transferred between tasks, and initiation interval balancing~\cite{que2021accelerating} for optimizing the overall initiation interval across multiple tasks.
+Moreover, inter-task optimizations are also introduced to refine multiple tasks and their interactions, such as column-major order representation (discussed in Section~\ref{sec:cm}) to increase the spatial locality of intermediate results transferred between tasks, and initiation interval balancing~\cite{que2021accelerating} for optimizing the overall initiation interval across multiple tasks, and a fusion technique (discussed in Section~\ref{sec:fuse}) which fuses multiple tasks to remove extra boundaries, reducing end to end latency.
+The proposed GNN layered structure and coefficients are CERN LHC specific, while the dataflow architecture with task-level parallelism and the optimizations, especially the inter-task ones, can be adapted to other GNN networks or even to other types of neural networks.

 The initiation interval is decided by the largest initiation interval among all the units on the datapath.
 It is usually not necessary to unroll every unit in order to achieve the smallest initiation interval.
 Some hardware resources can be saved from the units that do not require full unrolling, and then these hardware resources can be reassigned to the bottleneck unit that dominates the whole design to reduce the initiation interval and latency~\cite{que2021accelerating} by an appropriate partitioning of hardware resources.
 While partitioning FPGA resources to enhance latency and initiation interval in a layer-wise architecture has been studied for CNNs~\cite{shen2017maximizing, zhang2020dnnexplorer, zhang2018dnnbuilder, gong2018maloc} and RNNs~\cite{que2021accelerating}, there is little work focusing on GNNs.
 This work addresses this gap by balancing the initiation intervals of the sub-layer units in GNNs by appropriate FPGA resources partitioning.